mcleanmylymok/CodeCourse-Master/README.md

 As far as the website design.
 I’m looking for pleasant aesthetics, good contrast, typography and colour use on the website.
 If it is not up to standard and I feel either your code or the website design needs improvement, I will actually hand it back to you and give you feedback on what needs improvement and you can fix it, hand it back in and I will re-evaluate it.

 **Getting in touch;** If you ever need to reach out to ask a question or you need help with your code, you can always email me.
 My email address is written at the top of the outline.
-Also, there is a support branch on the github repository, you can open a pull request and contact me through that.
+Also, you can open an issue on the github repository and contact me through that.